 Although our intentions are good – we support horrific animal exploitation overseas, and not only do we not think about it – but we promote it on our social media and perpetuate the myth that what we are doing is love, when it is in fact the complete antithesis.

-For those who think that I’m pointing fingers and being holier-than-thou here – it’s not the case, because I myself have been guilty of some of the worst animal abuse tourism since leaving home four years ago.
+For those who think that I’m pointing fingers and being holier-than-thou here – it’s not the case, because I myself have been guilty of some of the worst animal abuse tourism since leaving home five years ago.
 I only woke up from the sleeplessness a little over a year ago and I’m simply trying to educate others to learn from my rookie mistakes.

 I’ll write about that more in further detail some other day, but for now let’s start with this rule for positive change – swap your zoos (animal prisons) for a sanctuary, or a rescue centre and make sure you do your homework before you visit an animal attraction.
 Or you may be left with the sour taste of regret, like myself.

-The Sloth and Jaguar costs $30 for an hour and half tour from an enthusiastic tour guide in either a Spanish or English-speaking group.
+The Sloth and Jaguar centre costs $30 for an hour and half tour from an enthusiastic tour guide in either a Spanish or English-speaking group.
 Although the title of the place only mentions jaguars and sloths – the centre takes in all injured wild animals from surrounding areas, restores them back to health and rehabilitates them back into their natural habitat.

 The main features of the place are the insanely adorable baby monkeys and baby sloths – you’re not allowed to hold any of these animals, only the trained volunteers can.
 I’m not going to lie, you’ll have a strong desire to hug them and their cuteness will kill you!
 The volunteers clearly care for the animals and every one had its own name and funny personal anecdote about its story or personality.

 Also, wild pelicans strut around with the unwavering confidence of an average-looking white man.